[Update as on 11th June, 2020: This post has been updated with images according to the new Google Ads Interface]

 With Automated Bidding, you get the option to leave the decision making to Google while you wait for results.

 So, these were the reasons that make Automated Bidding worth trying.
 And, what other best way to determine its impact than to give it a try.

 Note: Automated Bidding works even better if executed under close supervision.
-Also, it is worth noting that if your conversion tracking isn’t accurate (reporting faulty conversions) and all the conversions (and their values) are not imported back in AdWords (such as the offline conversions or any conversion not being tracked), then AdWords automated bidding will deliver sub-optimal results.
+Also, it is worth noting that if your conversion tracking isn’t accurate (reporting faulty conversions) and all the conversions (and their values) are not imported back in Google Ads (such as the offline conversions or any conversion not being tracked), then Google Ads automated bidding will deliver sub-optimal results.